 Disney’s Wilderness Lodge

-Disney’s Wilderness Lodge is found in the Magic Kingdom resort area.
+Disney’s Wilderness Lodge is found in Disney’s Magic Kingdom resort area.
 It’s a stunning resort modelled off the great lodges of the Pacific Northwest.
 With deep woods, waterfalls, train tracks running through the grounds.
-Wilderness Lodge is the least expensive of the deluxe resorts.
+Disney’s Wilderness Lodge is the least expensive of the deluxe resorts.
 It has one pool with a small waterslide.
 It hosts a character restaurant, Artist Point, two table service restaurants and a quick service restaurant.
-There’s bus transportation to all parks and water transportation to the Magic Kingdom.
+There’s bus transportation to all parks and water transportation to the Disney’s Magic Kingdom.
 For a full review of the resort click here.

 Disney’s Animal Kingdom Lodge

-Disney’s Animal Kingdom Lodge is found in the Animal Kingdom Lodge resort area.
+Disney’s Animal Kingdom Lodge is found in Disney’s Animal Kingdom Lodge resort area.
 This resort surrounds a savanna that is home to zebras, giraffes, flamingoes, and more.
 It hosts some incredible dining, with Jiko- The Cooking Place being a top ranked Signature restaurant and Boma, a destination buffet restaurant.
-The Mara, the Animal Kingdom Lodge’s quick-service restaurant, serves the well sought after zebra domes and other delicious items you can’t find anywhere else on property.
+The Mara, Disney’s Animal Kingdom Lodge’s quick-service restaurant, serves the well sought after zebra domes and other delicious items you can’t find anywhere else on property.
 The pool here is huge, with a waterslide and zero-depth entry.
 There’s even a pool side bar.
 Another animal viewing area is found a stones throw away from the pool, as are two playgrounds.

 Disney’s Beach Club Resort